squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 GROUP BY {{ ctx.dim_col }}, {{ ctx.order_col }}
 ```

-In addition, the contents for `weather_by_time.sql` can now be changed to the following.
+In addition, the contents for `weather_by_time.sql` can be changed to:

 ```sql
 SELECT {{ ctx.dim_col }}